 Use figures to quantify success or accomplishments.
 Numbers create interest and are easily understandable than long descriptions.

 I designed a python based android and IOS application that shifted the company’s business model from brick-and-mortar to online sales.
 This resulted in a 500% increase in market reach and a 25% increase in sales for the year 2019.
-Another example, I introduced cloud sharing in Jets Associates that optimized information sharing with 95% efficiency.
+Another example, I introduced cloud sharing in Jets Associates that optimised information sharing with 95% efficiency.
 It increased the number of cases closed by a 40% margin and reduced supplies expenses from $50 000 to $25 000.

 Use bullets